scottodea/swapi_challenge_yordar/README.md

 # Stage Two
 - Created table for home page to display Title, Producers, Release Date and Favourite Preference
-- Added Favourite Button that when clicked fires an event listener that formats the color, text and changes table position
+- Added Favourite Button that when clicked fires an event listener that formats the color, text and changes row position by favourite selection